ScotGovAnalysis/RtoSQLServer/README.md

 `"(Species == 'setosa' | Species == 'virginica') & Sepal_Length > 5.0"`.
 The function will convert this to SQL.

+If you are unsure of column names in an existing database table, use the `db_table_metadata` function to check.

 Here’s a full example of both column and row selection using the `columns` and `filter_stmt` arguments of `read_table_from_db` for a copy of the iris data loaded into the database: